microsoft/azure-pipelines-tasks/Tasks/IISWebAppManagementOnMachineGroup/README.md

 ## Overview

-This task is used to manage an IIS web site or a web application or a virtual directory or an application pool.
-You can Create or update a Web Application or a Virtual Directory as a child of an existing IIS Web Site.
+This task is used to manage an IIS website, web application, virtual directory or an application pool.

 The task runs on the deployment target machine(s) registered with the Deployment Group configured for the task/phase.
 [Deployment Groups](https://opsstaging.www.visualstudio.com/en-gb/docs/release/getting-started/machine-group-agents?branch=users%2Fahomer%2Frelease-master) are logical groups of deployment target machines with agents installed on each of them.
 They also specify the security context and runtime targets for the agents.
 When authoring a Team Services Release definition, you can specify the deployments targets for a [phase](https://opsstaging.www.visualstudio.com/en-gb/docs/build/concepts/process/phases) using the deployment group.